ardonnisszimero/Internship-Code-Challenge/README.md

 # LogicGate Software Engineering Internship Challenge

 ## How to Run
-After Extracting, open the terminal and cd into ArdonnissZimero_Submission directory from there run the following command to run the program.
+After Extracting, open the terminal and cd into the directory that contains index.js and from there run the following command to run the program.

 ```